-Hostile Work Environment - A form of sexual harassment, where pervasive and sexually hostile working conditions unreasonably interfere with an employee's ability to do his or her job.
+Hostile Work Environment - A form of sexual harassment, where pervasive and sexually hostile working conditions unreasonably interfere with an employee's ability to do their job.

 Quid Pro Quo - Another form of sexual harassment, where tangible job benefits are offered or withheld in exchange for sexual favors.